Noise Gate

 Range

-Used to set the amount of attenuation to be applied to the signal when the gate is closed.
-Often there will be complete attenuation.
+They are used to set the amount of attenuation to be applied to the signal when the gate is closed.
+Often, there will be complete attenuation.
 This means that no signal will pass when the gate is closed.
-In some circumstances, complete attenuation is not desired and the range can be changed.
+Complete attenuation is not desired in some circumstances, and the range can be changed.

-Furthermore, there is an external sidechain option available in more advanced types of noise gate effect units.
-This is an additional input that allows the gate to be triggered by another audio signal.
-Furthermore, newer types of effects that derivate from the noise gate are “trance gate” or simply “the gate”.
-In these types of effects, the noise gate is not controlled by an audio signal but a preprogrammed pattern.
-This is resulting in precisely controlled chopping of the sustained sound.
+Furthermore, an external sidechain option is available in more advanced types of noise gate effect units.
+This additional input allows the gate to be triggered by another audio signal.
+Furthermore, newer effects from the noise gate are "trance gate" or simply "the gate."
+In these effects, the noise gate is not controlled by an audio signal but by a preprogrammed pattern.
+This results in precisely controlled chopping of the sustained sound.